-Original 1983 Monaco Grand Prix Poster "Hors Commerce", Numbered.
+Original 1978 Monaco Grand Prix Poster "Hors Commerce".

-Here we have a poster that is one of the original posters that was actually hanging in the Principality of Monaco to advertise the 1983 Monaco Grand Prix.
+Here we have a poster that is one of the original posters that was intended to be hanging in the Principality of Monaco to advertise the 1983 Monaco Grand Prix (but given its condition, we doubt if it ever got that far...).

-Each year, the ACM (Automobile Club de Monaco, organizing body of the Monaco Grand Prix) issues a limited number of posters (usually not more than 2.000) and distributes these amongst the hotels, cafés, restaurants and shops of Monte-Carlo with the intention that the shopkeepers etc display the posters to actually advertise the event.
+Each year, the ACM (Automobile Club de Monaco, organizing body of the Monaco Grand Prix) issues a limited number of posters and distributes these amongst the hotels, cafés, restaurants and shops of Monte-Carlo with the intention that the shopkeepers etc actually display the posters to advertise the event.

-To prevent these posters from being sold before the event, and thus rendering them useless as a publicity tool, these are usually marked with a text and in this case even a serial number!
+To prevent these posters from being sold before the event, and thus rendering them useless as a publicity tool, these are usually marked with a text on the back.

-On top of that, this edition is also marked, in red, on the back with the text "EXEMPLAIRE NON DESTINE A LA VENTE".
+The 1978 edition is marked in red with the text "EXEMPLAIRE NON DESTINE A LA VENTE" (see photo).

 Naturally, these posters are much more rare than the "normal" event posters which could be bought by the public before and during the race.

-The photographs are of the actual poster up for sale here so please judge for yourself.
+However, the photographs are of the actual poster up for sale here so please judge its condition for yourself.

 It measures some 60 x 64 cm or 16 x 25 inches.